ajewolejude/moviecrack/README.md

 # moviecrack

-This project is an android calculator app using kotlin programming language.
-It was implemented using a MVP + ViewModel architecture which includes a ViewModel object.

 ## Functional Requirements
 Create a web application with the following requirements:
 1. Users should be able to register accounts before using the platform with basic